 Vegan burgers have suffered from a bad reputation for years.
 People thought they were either dry or mushy, bland or icky.
 But if you do it right (like Dan Barber’s famed beet burger), a vegan burger can be as umami-packed and rich as your bloody beef burger.
 No, really.
 Well, OK, almost.
 Note the big qualifier there: If you do it right.
-There are many ways to mess it up, says Diane Bezanski, recipe developer, food blogger and photographer, and chef-owner of the Fogwood & Fig café coming to Port Jervis, New York, in August.
+There are many ways to mess it up, says Diane Bezanski, recipe developer, food blogger and photographer, and chef-owner of the Fogwood & Fig café in Port Jervis, New York.

 Bezanski ran a pop-up that sold four kinds of vegan burgers twice a month in Brooklyn, New York, and Morristown, New Jersey.
 At one point, she offered eight kinds of vegan burgers through her Flirty Burger Bar catering service, such as the chickpea sweet potato burger with Sriracha peanut sauce, ginger sesame slaw, house pickles, onion, and avocado.
 The most popular burger is her black lentil and mushroom patty with chili cherry sauce, avocado, arugula, onion, and Sriracha lemon aioli.